lsst-ts/observatory-controls-docs/project/contributing.rst

 This documentation is open source.
 LSST welcomes contributions that make this documentation more useful and accurate.

-Keep in mind that everyone participating in this project is expected to follow the LSST DM `Team Culture and Conduct Standards <https://developer.lsst.io/team/code-of-conduct.html>`__.
+Keep in mind that everyone participating in this project is expected respectful to others.
+The `Team Culture and Conduct Standards <https://developer.lsst.io/team/code-of-conduct.html>`__ provides an example of what is expected when participating to Rubin documentation.

 .. _contributing-issue: